barpsma/api_users/README.md

 nano docker-compose.yml
 ```

-edit line 11 and 13 for password mysql
+edit line 11 and 13 in "docker-compose.yml" for password mysql

 ## Testing